VincentG03/Arithmetic_Mental_Math_Test/README.txt

 Author: Vincent Giang
 Created: 02-12-2022
-Status: runnable, ongoing process to add more complex questions
+Status: runnable, improvements continue to be added and are outlined below

 Program process: